Do I need a primer for this color?

 - Availability: In Stock

-ECOS Interior Radiator paint is a low sheen, protective finish designed specifically for the temperature extremes of hot water radiators.
+ECOS Interior Radiator paint is a high sheen, protective finish designed specifically for the temperature extremes of hot water radiators.
 Not suitable for steam, or electric storage radiators which run at even higher temperatures and require specialized finishes.

 - ✔ Zero VOC1